(Pocket-lint) - Apple introduces a major software update every year. For 2021, the software update is iOS 15.

 iOS 15 compatibility: Will my iPhone support iOS 15?

-Apple has said iOS 15 will be supported on the iPhone 6S and later, despite some rumours previously claiming this wouldn't be the case.
-The list of iPhones that will support the new software are therefore as follows:
+iOS 15 is supported on the iPhone 6S and later.
+The list of iPhones that support the new software are therefore as follows:

 - iPhone 12 Pro Max